 Caterpillar 3512C 12-cylinder diesel engine supplanted old six-cylinder inline PD1M unit, rated power increasing from 1200 hp to 2108 hp.
 New engine is much lighter, so some ballast had to be added in order to provide proper adhesion.
 Specific fuel consumption was reduced and new power unit is compliant with current emission standards.
 Lower and narrower engine casing contributes to much better forward view, which is especially important during switching.
 Driver’s cab has been thoroughly redesigned and is fitted with state-of-the-art control instruments (two identical panels for two directions), air conditioning and efficient heating system.
 Silhouette has changed completely and new locomotive hardly resembles old familiar ‘Tamara’.

 Two modernization packages have been offered, with factory designations 15D and 16D, for standard and broad gauge, respectively.
 Prototype 15D-001 was outshopped in mid-2010 and underwent service tests with LHS broad-gauge line (PKP subsidiary) and Kolprem.
 In March 2011 it was accepted by LHS and re-designated 16D-001.
 Until 2013 eight more 16Ds were delivered, six to LHS and two to Kolprem.
 16D-009, temporarily fitted with standard-gauge trucks, was exhibited at the InnoTrans fair in Berlin in 2012.
 In May 2013 PKP Cargo ordered thirty conversions to the 15D standard.
 Designation was changed to ST48, indicating that ‘new’ locomotive is intended primarily for line service.
 First example, rebuilt from SM48-069, was outshopped in August 2013 and the whole order was completed until March 2016.
 Those from ST48-003 onwards have been slightly redesigned, with new pneumatic systems, and are known as factory type 15D/A. ST48-002 was exhibited at the TRAKO fair in Gdańsk in October 2013.
 In April 2018 further contract was signed between Newag and PKP Cargo, this time for sixty conversions to be completed between October 2018 and May 2021.
 In the meantime, five 15Ds were delivered to Orlen KolTrans, Bartex and Enea.
 Other operators and leasing companies followed suit.
-Both PKP Cargo and private operators still have many SM48s in use, so further conversions are still likely to follow.
-At the time of writing (December 2018) total number of ordered conversions has reached 120 examples, including 88 ST48s for PKP Cargo, 24 15Ds for various private operators and eight broad-gauge 16Ds for LHS (a PKP subsidiary).
+Both PKP Cargo and private operators still have many SM48s in use, so further conversions are likely to follow.
+At the time of writing (June 2021) total number of conversions has reached 120 examples, including 88 ST48s for PKP Cargo, 24 15Ds for various private operators and eight broad-gauge 16Ds for LHS (a PKP subsidiary).
 16D-008 (ex TEM2-058) was re-gauged in May 2018 and re-numbered 15D-040.

 Main technical data